 C029: Forced Labour Convention, 1930: Prohibits all forms of forced or compulsory labour-defined as work or service that is exacted from any person under the menace of penalty and for which the person has not offered himself or herself voluntarily.
-Exceptions are provided for work required by compulsory military service, normal civic obligations, as a consequence of a conviction in a court of law (provided that the work or service in question is carried out under the supervision and control of a public authority and that the person carrying it out is not hired to or placed at the disposal of private individuals, companies or communal services performed by the members of a community in the direct interest of the community.
+Exceptions are provided for work required by compulsory military service, normal civic obligations, as a consequence of a conviction in a court of law (provided that the work or service in question is carried out under the supervision and control of a public authority and that the person carrying it out is not hired to or placed at the disposal of private individuals, companies or associations), in cases of emergency and for minor communal services performed by the members of a community in the direct interest of the community.